luc-ass/mail-sorter/README.md

 python3 main.py
 ```

+### logging
+By default the script only logs high level messages to the console and `mail-sorter.log`.
+You can choose to make it verbose by setting `--log=INFO` or `--log=DEBUG`.

 ### Todo
-- [ ] Add logging to file to better monitor mail movements
+- [x] Add logging to file to better monitor mail movements
 - [ ] Dockerize the script for easier deployment
 - [ ] Add dry-run feature
 - [ ] Add rule building option